irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Build 1 - Default (DS specific) https://pd2builder.netlify.app/?s=xa004100xc0-90wj1k00g11I&p=5&a=3&t=b&d=3
 2 tap armor and 35 dodge, same as vanilla.
 Unlike vanilla, this one is cheaper to build, and has additional passive armor gating from basic revitalized.
 Keep total detection <25.
 Weapons to use:
 Any assault rifle of your choice (lower damage classes preferred) with a silencer, focusing on concealment and accuracy.
 Secondary flamethrower for shields and decent DPS, or any other low damage class weapon with shield AP.
-Use melee against bulldozers, and throwables axes/knives/cards to save on ammo.
+Use 35+ damage class melee with high concealment against bulldozers, and throwables axes/knives/cards to save on ammo.

 Build 2 - Bodyshot maniac https://pd2builder.netlify.app/?s=xa000100xc0-6Na000P5g00g150&p=5&a=1&t=b&d=3
 Run and gun sort of build, with 100% AP chance against body armor.
 Keep total detection <25.
 Weapons to use:
 Any assault rifle of your choice (lower damage classes preferred), focusing on concealment and accuracy.
 Secondary flamethrower for shields and decent DPS.
-Use melee against bulldozers, and throwables axes/knives/cards to save on ammo.
+Use 35+ damage class melee with high concealment against bulldozers, and throwables axes/knives/cards to save on ammo.

 -----